lianruizuo/haca3/README.md

 ## 5. Go further with harmonization
-- ***Application #1: Identifying optimal operating contrast.*** With the ability of synthesizing arbitrary contrasts of the same underlying anatomy, we use harmonization to identify the optimal operating contrast (OOC) of downstream tasks, e.g., different segmentation algorithms.
+- ***Application #1: Identifying optimal operating contrast.*** With the ability of synthesizing arbitrary contrasts of the same underlying anatomy, we use harmonization to identify the optimal operating contrast (OOC) of various downstream tasks, e.g., different segmentation algorithms.
   - Publications:
     [Hays et al. Evaluating the Impact of MR Image Contrast on Whole Brain Segmentation.
 SPIE 2022.](https://drive.google.com/file/d/1ZxLqJCFORPqhwZCQVM_7r7TwZcn5bbzy/view)